acsone/alfodoo/doc/index.rst

     </tr>
   </table>

-In the content table, the User can see the documents and folders list.
+In the content table, the user can see the documents and folders list.

 .. image:: ./_static/img/cmis_crm_claim_new_folder.png

 The following information is displayed for each item:

-* An icon used to hide or unhide the item details (folder or document Alfresco metadata: cm:folder, cm:content, cm:title)
 * The item name
 * The item description
-* Last Modified date
+* Last Modification date
+* An icon used to hide or unhide the item details (folder or document Alfresco metadata: cm:folder, cm:content, cm:title)
 * A contextual menu: the options list for a folder item or for a document item

 .. image:: ./_static/img/cmis_crm_claim_doc_details.png